8 Best Practices for Scaling Generative AI Applications Effectively

 Establish Governance for Compliance and Security

-To effectively mitigate risks associated with generative AI applications, entities must implement comprehensive governance frameworks that prioritize compliance and security.
+To effectively mitigate risks associated with generative AI applications, entities must implement comprehensive that prioritize compliance and security.
 This involves establishing clear guidelines regarding information usage, privacy, and ethical considerations.
 Regular audits and assessments are essential to ensure adherence to these policies and to identify potential vulnerabilities.

 Measure Success and Performance